drewtodd/drewtodd.github.io/_posts/2016-09-10-formative-summative-usability.md

 ### 2 &frac12; minute read

 When looking at usability studies, you can generally lump them into two groups: [Formative studies][1] and [summative studies][2].
-We've been talking about them this week and I thought I'd share a little bit about our approach to these kinds of studies.
+We've been talking about them this week and I thought I'd share a little bit about our approach.

 ## Formative Studies